 Evers goes around GOP to secure grant for largest land conservation purchase in Wisconsin history

 MADISON, Wis.
-(AP) — Gov. Tony Evers has secured federal dollars to complete the largest land conservation purchase in Wisconsin history, going around Republicans in the Legislature who had blocked the project, the governor announced Tuesday.
+(AP) — Gov. Tony Evers announced Tuesday that he has secured federal money to complete the largest land conservation purchase in Wisconsin history, going around Republicans in the Legislature who had blocked the project.

 Republicans on the Legislature’s budget committee in April blocked spending stewardship dollars on the project.
 Sen. Mary Felzkowski, one of the lawmakers who objected to the project, said she was worried about the effect removing that much land from future potential development would have on northern Wisconsin’s economy.
 The GOP has long criticized the stewardship program because it removes blocks of private land from local tax rolls and prevents development.